-Dr. Olaf Kraus de Camargo is an Associate Professor in the Department of Paediatrics at McMaster University.
-He completed his medical education and paediatric training in Brazil, followed by a residency in Germany where he received training in developmental-behavioural paediatrics and child neurology.
+Dr. Olaf Kraus de Camargo is an Associate Professor in the Department of Pediatrics at McMaster University.
+He completed his medical education and pediatric training in Brazil, followed by a residency in Germany where he received training in developmental-behavioural pediatrics and child neurology.

 Since 2001, Olaf Kraus de Camargo has been involved with the implementation of the WHO - International Classification of Functioning, Disability and Health (ICF), initially in neuro-rehabilitation and later in implementing it into Early Intervention Centres in Germany.
 Together with Judith Hollenweger, he edited the German translation of the ICF-CY (Children and Youth Version) for WHO.
-With Liane Simon he co-authored the first handbook about clinical applications of the ICF-CY in Germany.
-He contributes with his expertise as a collaborator to the Functioning and Disability Reference Group of the Family of Classification of WHO.
+In 2019, the English version of ICF: A Hands-On Approach for Clinicians and Families was published with co-editors Liane Simon, Gabriel Ronen and Peter Rosenbaum.

-At McMaster, Dr. Kraus de Camargo is introducing ICF into education models, clinical practice and research.
+At McMaster University, Dr. Kraus de Camargo is introducing ICF into education models, clinical practice and research.
 His goal is to develop an electronic version of the ICF (the ICanFunction App) to empower patients to better describe their needs to clinicians.
-He also is a co-founder and editor of an educational website called ICFEducation.
+He also is a co-founder and editor of a knowledge mobilization website called ICF Education.

 Areas of Focus